 An impacted wisdom tooth is the third molar at the back of your mouth that doesn’t have enough room to emerge and develop normally.
 In an adult, wisdom teeth are the last teeth to come to the mouth.
-People often have four wisdom teeth at the back of the mouth, two on the top & two on the bottom.
+People often have four wisdom teeth at the back of the mouth, two on the top and two at the bottom.

 Impacted wisdom teeth may damage other teeth, resulting in pain and several other dental problems.
-Sometimes, they cause no apparent or immediate problems, but because impacted wisdom teeth are hard to clean, they can be more vulnerable to tooth decay or even gum disease than other teeth are.
+Sometimes, they cause no apparent or immediate problems, but because impacted wisdom teeth are hard to clean, they can be more vulnerable to tooth decay or gum disease than other teeth.
 Some dentists recommend removing impacted wisdom teeth that don’t cause symptoms to prevent future problems.